This page was last updated on 21 July, 2021.

 – nationals of New Zealand residing in Australia and their immediate family members;

-4. Passengers could be subject to presenting a “Travel Declaration” form upon arrival or when transiting through Australia.
-The form can be obtained at https://covid19.homeaffairs.gov.au/australia-travel-declaration or upon arrival.
+3. Passengers could be subject to presenting a “Travel Declaration” form and present it at time of check-in.
+The form can be found at https://covid19.homeaffairs.gov.au/australia-travel-declaration

-7. Passengers transiting through Australia for 8 to 72 hours are subject to quarantine until their next flight.
+6. Passengers transiting through Australia for 8 to 72 hours to a third country are subject to quarantine until their next flight.

 – This does not apply to: